DamonK19/DnD-Character-Sheet-Generator/README.md

 YO GUYS.
 I finally did the thing.
 Got a simple myPHPAdmin backend hooked up to a front end called spaceBase that I use pretty frequently.

 ##Things ya need, dawg
-- Download [MAMP] (https://www.mamp.info/en/downloads/).
+- Download [MAMP](https://www.mamp.info/en/downloads/).
 Great tool for running databases easily locally.

-- [SASS] (https://sass-lang.com/install).
+- [SASS](https://sass-lang.com/install).
 This sweet tool helps us manage our code with ease.
 Watching and compiling all our stuff in a single place.
 Get it with Node by running `npm install -g sass`

 ## Quick Start